DeveloperGY/math3d/docs/C++/functions/quat/accessors.md

 ## Description

 Accesses the values in an m3::vec4
-1. Accesses the x coordinate
+1. Accesses the w component
-2. Accesses the y coordinate
+2. Accesses the i component
-3. Accesses the z coordinate
+3. Accesses the j component
-4. Accesses the w coordinate
+4. Accesses the k component

 ### Parameters